WordPress/performance/modules/js-and-css/speculation-rules/readme.txt

 = How can I prevent certain URLs from being prefetched and prerendered? =

 Not every URL can be reasonably prerendered.
-Prerendering static content is typically reliable, however prerendering dynamic content, such as a shopping cart or a checkout page, can lead to issues.
-You can prevent certain URL paths from being prefetched or prerendered by using the `plsr_speculation_rules_href_exclude_paths` filter.
+Prerendering static content is typically reliable, however prerendering interactive content, such as a logout URL, can lead to issues.
+For this reason, certain WordPress core URLs such as `/wp-login.php` and `/wp-admin/*` are excluded from prefetching and prerendering.
+You can exclude additional URL patterns by using the `plsr_speculation_rules_href_exclude_paths` filter.

 This example would ensure that URLs like `https://example.com/cart/` or `https://example.com/cart/foo` would be excluded from prefetching and prerendering.
 `